 Software written for telecommunication applications has to meet high quality demands.
 Correctness is one major concern; the activity of proving formally that a system is correct is called verification.
 Telecommunications software is highly concurrent, and testing is often not capable of guaranteeing correctness to a satisfactory degree.
 The software we are faced with consists of many, relatively small modules, written in the functional language Erlang [AVWW96].
 These modules define the behaviour of a number of processes operating in parallel and communicating through asynchronous message-passing.
 New processes can be generated during execution.
-Because of the complexity of such software, our approach to verification is to prove that the software satisfies a set of properties formally specified in a suitable logic language.
+Because of the complexity of such software, our approach to verification is to prove that the software satisfies a set of properties called specification and formalized in a suitable logic language.
 The specification language we use is based on Park's μ -calculus [Par76,Koz83], extended with Erlang-specific features.
 This is a very powerful logic, due to the presence of least and greatest fixed point recursion, allowing the formalization of a wide range of behavioural properties.
+Verification in this context is not decidable, but can be automated to a large extent, requiring human intervention in a few, but crucial points.